david-stewart/jet_and_thermal/readme.md

   - `train_rhoA.ipybn`

   Run the predictions on all of the input.
-Note that these use a local python file `JetscapeFileGetter.py` Note that this script may be updated based on your file paths.
+Note that these use a local python file `JetscapeFileGetter.py`.
+Note that this script may need to be updated based on your file paths.
 This is done in each of these notebooks:

   - Run the 5 NNs on the `pp` and `lbt_brick` runs:
     - Predict_angularity.ipynb